ethanthoma/personal-website/posts/abusing_use.md

 ```

 It's nice!
 But then again, all it does is replace a case statement.
 People (imo)
 like the `ifelse`.
-To be honest, I literally avoid checking boolean conditions
+I literally avoid checking boolean conditions because writing
-because writing an `ifelse` using a case sucks.
+an `ifelse` using a case sucks.

 That's why I **abuse** use.

+I love the [given library](https://github.com/inoas/gleam-given).
+But it is
+hardly the _worst_ way to use `use`.

 ## Introduction to Abuse